 Because joint attention does not come naturally to Big A, we had to work with him on that first.

 Teaching joint attention is a long process.
 Turn taking activities help.
 We turned every activity into a give-and-take.
 When we are pushing cars, I hold the car up in front of my face until he looks at me.
 Then I say, “Mommy’s turn!
 1, 2, 3, go!” and push the car toward him.
-This forces a pause in to our activity and makes Big A look at me.
+This forces a pause in our activity and makes Big A look at me.
 Otherwise, it was just him and the car, his attention focused on the spinning wheels.

 Once his joint attention was better established, Big A understood that we could look at an object together.
 Once Big A understood that we were looking at an object together, he realized he could ask me for the object we both were looking at.
 Then pointing made more sense to him.

-How to Teach Toddler to Point
+How to Teach Toddlers to Point

 First off, Big A isn’t going to point at anything he isn’t interested in.
 I can bring in all the stuff, coordinate all the communication games, but if there’s no interest, there’s no learning.
 Therefore, I strive for child-led activities.

 I try to step back and watch before teaching.
-Instead of barging into Big A’s play, flashcards in hand, I ease in to whatever he’s already doing.
+Instead of barging into Big A’s play, flashcards in hand, I ease in whatever he’s already doing.

 Take It Further Away